-I became curious about how this happens and to what extent it will happen to my classmates and me.
+I’m curious about how this happens and to what extent it will happen to my classmates and me.
 I intend to record this entire year on my iPad mini, which happens to fit comfortably in the pocket of my short white doctor’s coat.
-My goal is to subtly jot down notes throughout the day using the app Notability.
-I’ll be recording events not only as they unfold but also capturing how I interpret these events, and how I react to them.
+My goal is to subtly jot down notes throughout the day using the app “Notability.”
+I’ll be recording events not only as they unfold in real time, but also capturing how I interpret these events and how I react to them.
 Medical student secretly turned gonzo journalist!

-At most schools, mine included, the medical students spend the first two years hunkered down in hiding and memorizing textbooks.
+At most schools, mine included, medical students spend the first two years hunkered down in hiding, memorizing textbooks.
 We learn basics such as chemistry, immunology, pathology, physiology, anatomy, etc. In stark contrast, years three and four of medical school are spent rotating through the different medical specialties, letting us try out each one for a month or two.
-Every medical student in the country completes the same core rotations: surgery, medicine, family medicine, neurology, psychiatry, pediatrics, obstetrics, and gynecology.
-The goal is that we are exposed to each of the major specialties, which will help us determine which medical field we will enter for residency.
+Every medical student in the country completes the same core rotations: surgery, internal medicine, family medicine, neurology, psychiatry, pediatrics, and obstetrics and gynecology.
+The goal is to expose us to each of the major specialties, helping us determine which medical field we will enter.

-10:30 am: Oh I should probably listen now, the speaker is explaining how third year will work for us.
-There are three blocks of rotations this year; each block is sixteen weeks long.
+10:30 am: Oh, I should probably listen now, the speaker is explaining how third year will work for us.
+There are three blocks of rotations this year; each block is 16 weeks long.
 At my school, the students are split into three large groups, and each group rotates through each of the blocks.
 Kicking off each block is an intersession week, where I am right now, designed to prep the students for their upcoming rotations.
-As my first block consists of internal medicine and surgery, my lectures this intersession will review common medical conditions (heart disease, diabetes, etc…), basic surgery skills (such as suturing and tying knots), and anatomy.
+As my first block consists of internal medicine and surgery, my lectures this intersession will review common medical conditions (heart disease, diabetes, etc.), basic surgery skills (such as suturing and tying knots), and anatomy.
 There will be two other intersession weeks this year.
-Intersession two will take place before my block of family medicine, neurology, and psychiatry.
-The third intersession week will be before my final block of pediatrics, obstetrics, and gynecology.
+Intersession two will precede my block of family medicine, neurology, and psychiatry.
+The third intersession week will be before my final block of pediatrics, and obstetrics and gynecology.

 11:45 am: Immediately following the welcome lecture, we were treated to a talk about not letting residents and attending physicians physically, emotionally, mentally, and/or sexually torture you.
-Apparently, our med school has a poor track record when it comes to abuse of third year medical students.
-Funny how they don’t highlight those stats in the admissions brochure.
-The speaker also casually mentioned that we’re not supposed to work more than eighty hours in a week or more than twenty-eight continuous hours.
+Apparently, many med schools have poor track records when it comes to abuse of third year med students.
+At least my school is aware of this issue and is preparing us for potential exploitations?
+The speaker also casually mentioned that we’re not supposed to work more than 80 hours in a week or more than 28 continuous hours.

 June 25: Tuesday

-12:35 am: In general, doctors all wear white coats.
+12:35 pm: In general, doctors all wear white coats.
 However, there is a well-established hierarchy in medicine and not all white coats are the same.
-At the very top of the totem pole is the attending physician.
+Atop the totem pole is the attending physician.
 The attending has completed their entire medical training and is in charge.
 Next down are the fellows.
 Fellows have finished residency and are completing optional specialized training (one to three years) before becoming an attending.
 Fellowship is not required, and most residents go straight into being an attending.

-The residents are next down on the ladder.
+The residents are next down on the ladder; residents are licensed physicians.
 The first year of residency is called intern year.
-Interns and residents are licensed physicians.
-They see and examine the patients, write orders for lab tests and prescriptions, and make decisions regarding patient care.
+Interns and residents see and examine patients, write orders for lab tests and prescriptions, and make decisions regarding patient care.
 The resident has more power than the intern, though the attending has the final say on all matters.
 Interns are more heavily supervised than other residents and tend to do the most scut work.
-Throughout residency (which is three to seven years, depending on the specialty) a newbie intern develops into an attending.
+Throughout residency (which is three to seven years, depending on the specialty), a newbie intern develops into a senior resident.
 Supervision gradually becomes less and less, with the senior residents having the most freedom.